 - The PROFINET IO controller is configured by a hardware configuration.
 After the transmission of the project into the IO controller, the IO controller has the whole information for the addressing of and the data exchange with the IO devices. - During the system start-up of the IO controller the IO devices are supplied with their configured IP address by means of the DCP protocol.
 After PowerON and after transmitting a new hardware configuration, due to the project data the system start-up of the IO controller is initialized and it runs automatically.
 During the system start-up the IO controller establishes a clear communication relation (CR) and an application relation (AR) to an IO device.
-Here the cyclic IO data, the acyclic R/W services and the expected modules/sub modules are specified. - The BF2 LED is on when a PROFINET IO device is configured as "linked" but o bus cable is connected. - If the IO controller has received a valid configuration with at least one IO device, the BS-LED gets on. - With Ethernet interface parameters, which are unsuitable for PROFINET operation, the BS-LED flashes at 1Hz. - If the IP address of the IO controller can not be used because e.g. it is duplicated, the BS-LED flashes at 0.5Hz. - If at least one IO device is not in cyclic data exchange after the start-up, the BF2 LED blinks. - If all IO devices are in cyclic data exchange, the BF2 LED gets off.
+Here the cyclic IO data, the acyclic R/W services and the expected modules/sub modules are specified. - The PROFINET IO controller does not have any physical LEDs to show the status.
+The status information are stored as virtual LED states.
+During runtime, you can determine their status using the SSL partial lists xy19h or xy74h. ♦ Chap.
+7.9.5 'Diagnostics status indication via SSLs' page 145 - The BF2 LED is on when a PROFINET IO device is configured as "linked" but o bus cable is connected. - If the IO controller has received a valid configuration with at least one IO device, the BS2-LED gets on. - With Ethernet interface parameters, which are unsuitable for PROFINET operation, the BS2-LED flashes at 1Hz. - If the IP address of the IO controller can not be used because e.g. it is duplicated, the BS2-LED flashes at 0.5Hz. - If at least one IO device is not in cyclic data exchange after the start-up, the BF2 LED blinks. - If all IO devices are in cyclic data exchange, the BF2 LED gets off.
 After a successful system start-up the system is ready for communication.